k8up-io/k8up/README.md

 <SNIP>
 ```

-# Deploy and Configure the Operator
-To deploy the operator you'll need to adjust some config in the manifest folder.
-The contents of that folder:
-* `baas-example.yaml` an example backup
-* `operator.yaml` the actual operator
-* `pv-example.yaml` example for a pv
-* `pvc-example.yaml` example for a pvc
-* `role-bindings.yaml` cluster wide permissions necessary
-* `service-account.yaml` the service account for the permissions

 ## Configuration
 Various things can be configured via environment variables:
 * `BACKUP_IMAGE` URL for the restic image, default: `172.30.1.1:5000/myproject/restic`